 - To determine if seeding depth is the reason for poor emergence, gently dig down into the seed row to locate seeds and measure that depth.
 Also take note of the condition of the seeds that you locate. - The recommended seeding depth for flax is 0.75 to 1.5" (2 to 3.8 cm), depending on the moisture conditions at seeding. - Flax is a smaller seeded crop, so the amount of food reserves in the seed available for the developing seedling are limited.
-If seeded deeper than 1.5" (3.8 cm), it is very likely that the seedling will deplete the seed reserves before emerging from the soil and will die. - If the seeds you located are at a soil depth that falls within the recommended seeding depth range for flax, then poor emergence is due to another factor, so keep reading.
+If seeded deeper than 1.5" (3.8 cm), it is very likely that the seedling will deplete the seed reserves before emerging from the soil and will die.
+The longer the emerging seedling is underground, the greater the exposure to seed and soilborne diseases. - If the seeds you located are at a soil depth that falls within the recommended seeding depth range for flax, then poor emergence is due to another factor.